Infineon/mtb-example-psoc6-dfu-basic/README.md

    4. Observe the image download progress status on the progress bar, and wait for the download to complete.

-      **Note:** See [DFU Host Tool](https://www.cypress.com/file/504426/download) for further details on selecting a port and configuring it for communication based on the transport enabled in the bootloader.
+      **Note:** See [DFU host tool](https://www.cypress.com/file/504426/download) documentation for further details on selecting a port and configuring it for communication based on the transport enabled in the bootloader.

 **Figure 3.
-Downloading the application using the DFU Host tool**
+Downloading the application using the DFU host tool**

 ![](images/dfu-operation.png)

 After a successful download, the device will boot to *blinky_cm4*.
 Observe the user LED blinking at 5 Hz.

 ### Switching between *bootloader* and *application*